 Michelin continues to support the circular economy, as demonstrated by the European "BlackCycle" project.
 The consortium is coordinated by the Michelin Group and funded by the European Union.
 In total, 13 public and private partners are coming together to develop processes to produce new tyres from scrap tyres.

 Inspired by the VISION concept tyre introduced in 2017, an airless, connected, rechargeable and entirely sustainable solution, the Michelin Group is committed to making its tyres 100 per cent sustainable by 2050.

-* In 2020, 28 per cent of the materials used in manufacturing Michelin Group tyres were sustainable.
+In 2020, 28 per cent of the materials used to make Michelin Group tyres were sustainable.

-** Butadiene is one of the components in the synthetic rubber used to make tyres.
+Butadiene is a key component of synthetic rubber used to make tyres.

-*** Polyethylene terephthalate (PET) is a plastic that is currently oil based, with its two monomers, ethylene glycol and terephthalic acid, being derived from petroleum.
-It is used to make one of the main polyester fibres used in tyre reinforcements.
+Polyethylene terephthalate (PET) is a petroleum-based plastic.
+Its two monomers ethylene glycol and terephthalic acid are derived from petroleum.
+It is used to produce polyester fibres, which are used to reinforce tyres.